SkatAI/epitadb/docs/02/4-normalize-treesdb.md

 ###  measurements

-Should the tree measurementts be kept in the trees table or should they have their own separate table ?
+Should the tree measurements be kept in the trees table or should they have their own separate table ?

 * circumference  | integer
 *  height         | integer